aabayomi/keepaway/README.md

+# RoboCup Keepaway benchmark player framework

-Full hive mind mode: multi-agent distributed learning.
-For example:
+## Full hive mind mode: multi-agent distributed learning

-In a senario where A at t1 passes to B, B at t2 passes to A, A at t3 passes to C, C at t4 passes to B and B at t5 recievs the ball,
-- single agent mode and hive mind mode learning only have 2 updates: t3 for A and t5 for B;
-- full hive mind mode learning have 4 updates: t2 for B, t3 for A, t4 for C and t5 for B.
+In a senario where A at t1 passes to B, B at t2 passes to A, A at t3 passes to C, C at t4 passes to B and B at t5 recievs the ball, original single agent mode and hive mind mode learning only have 2 updates: t1-t3 for A and it2-t5 for B; the new full hive mind mode learning has 4 updates: t1-t2 for B, t2-t3 for A, t3-t4 for C and t4-t5 for B.

 - Aijun Bai

+## Old READMEs

 This project is intended as a public but unofficial repository for updates to the Keepaway benchmark player framework created at UT Austin by Gregory